Independent pre-tokenization decision support

 Launch pricing

-Choose the format that fits your workflow: one-off evaluation, structured scenario iteration, or subscription access.
+Choose the format that fits your workflow: one-off assessment, structured scenario comparison, or subscription access for repeated professional use.

 Launch pricing.
 Early access pricing currently applies while TVAC is being rolled out commercially.
 Pricing may be adjusted as the platform evolves and additional capabilities are introduced.